-Brittany has over fourteen years of experience in the legal industry and brings strong advocacy skills and a love of criminal law to Fuller & White Solicitors.
+Brittany has over fifteen years of experience in the legal industry and brings strong advocacy skills and a love of criminal law to Fuller & White Solicitors.

 Brittany moved into criminal defence in 2012 and has been working as a criminal defence lawyer ever since.
 With her criminal prosecutions knowledge and experience, Brittany has a unique insight into the inside operations of prosecuting authorities and how they consider, prepare and prosecute criminal offences.
 This enables her to better operate and strategise as a defence solicitor with Fuller & White Solicitors.